 After a forty minute ride we ended up at Wymondham and had a wander around the town.
 Getting the return train back by lunchtime.
 Again pleasantly surprised by the number of classics still parked up.
 By the time we had had a bite to eat and a walk down to the DIY store for a few bits the car park had started to empty.
 Making it easier to leave without being noticed.
 It made a good relaxing day.
 We were lucky the weather held too.
 Only raining when we were on the train.

 This was to be my third trip to the NEC classic car show.
-This time it was to be a bit different.
-Christina had had enough sitting in drafty exhibition halls for three days.
-So I called on my second choice Chris.
-Unfortunately he had to drop out at the last minute, which meant I was driving up on my lonesome.
+But this time it was to be a bit different.
+Christina had had enough sitting in drafty exhibition halls for three days, so I called on my second choice Chris.
+Unfortunately he had to drop out at the last minute, which meant, I was driving up on my lonesome.
 This would be my first time driving the combo on my own.

 Thursday morning saw us convoying to the NEC and then setting up our “Carry On Camping” stand.
 Dan, my replacement room mate, and I couldn’t get into our room until after 6.30 so we followed the rest back to the campsite (thankfully Dan had a tow truck to commute with).
 From there we went to a local pub for what turned out to be a very nice meal accompanied by plenty of laughs.
 We didn’t get back to our AirBnB until around ten.
 I’m not sure our host was that happy having a flatbed truck parked outside his house but he took it well.